veandco/go-sdl2/README.md

 For more complete examples, see inside the _examples_ folder.
+Run any of the .go files with `go run`.

 Documentation
 =============